The ending to it all seemed so sudden that it was simply hard to believe.

 And those statistics don't include more than 130 tackles by Fitzkee from his linebacker spot or the school record-tying nine pass interceptions grabbed by Berryman.

-"Those two have garnered some interest and there are a couple
+"Those two have garnered some interest and there are a couple of places that want them to make a commitment," Defoe said of colleges' interest in both.

 In the meantime, the Eagles' Wing-T attack also featured quarterback Michael Moore, who tossed for 1,012 yards in 12 games in his junior campaign.